 Sitting close to the middle of the Coral Triangle, it’s no wonder that Papua New Guinea (PNG) has some of the best coral reefs in the world.

-PNG’s small and well dispersed population ensures that there’s hardly any human impact, so wherever you’re diving, chances are you’ll be the only ones for miles around.
+PNG’s small and widely dispersed population ensures that, wherever you’re diving, chances are you’ll be the only ones for miles around.
 Even the dive resorts are nicely spread out, with only one or two in each province.
 This in itself, leads to a form of stewardship, where resorts come to an arrangement with locals, and reefs become protected, in exchange for employment and provisions.

 We had a look at some favourites, and which resorts to dive them with.